Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

     49000
     ```

+To properly determine the current temperature of the CPU, output value
-Displayed numbers should not exceed `80000`.
+should be divided by 1000.
+Displayed temperature should be not higher than
+defined by the DUT producer maximum temperature.

 ### CPT001.001 CPU temperature after stress test (Ubuntu 22.04)